khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 <|im_end|>
 ```
-Similarly we can have tool based reasoning template.
+Above is a chat based reasoning template similarly we can have tool based reasoning template.